How do you manage software and hardware assets? How can a single platform help?

 Many organizations find themselves in the position of having deployed particular solutions in order to address these new challenges as they arose.
 The end result being that they have to manage a vast array of different systems, often from different vendors.
-All with disparate data sources, infrastructure, interfaces, resources, stakeholders and no way of gaining one single view: CHAOS!
+All of these systems often have disparate data sources, infrastructure, interfaces, resources, stakeholders and no way of gaining one single view: CHAOS!

 In fact, it has been commonly stated that 70% of a SAM Manager’s time is simply spent trying to access and manage data!
 How are these organizations ever going to gain control and start optimizing the management of their assets along the lines recommended by the likes of IDC and other industry experts?

 Clearly the ideal solution is a set of modular elements, based on legacy-free technology, working either individually or together holistically on a single platform, from a single vendor.
 That solution is only available from Certero.